 Focus on Metadata, Raw Events, and Event Analysis

-To hunt for events that drive the incident response workflow and to do strategic analysis after another tool has generated an event, you should begin in the Navigate view, Events view, or Events Analysis view.
-You investigate the metadata for a single Broker or Concentrator.
-In each of these views, you start the investigation by opening the view, where you can execute a query and filter the results by narrowing the time range and querying metadata.
-These topics provide details about beginning an investigation in each view:
+To hunt for events that drive the incident response workflow and to do strategic analysis after another tool has generated an event, go to INVESTIGATE > Navigate, INVESTIGATE > Events, or INVESTIGATE > Event Analysis.
+You can investigate the metadata and raw events for a single Broker or Concentrator.
+In each of these views, you can execute a query and filter the results by narrowing the time range and querying metadata.
+These topics provide details about beginning an investigation:

 - Begin an Investigation in the Navigate or Events View

 - Begin an Investigation in the Event Analysis View

 Focus on Hosts and Files